13 Top-Rated Weekend Getaways in Oklahoma

 The River's Edge Cottages are a prime example of remote cabin lodging surrounded by 300 acres of privately owned woods.
 You can plan romantic hikes on the trails or canoeing on the lakes during the day and end the evening with a bonfire around the fire pit.

 There are other cabins in the area and other public lands to explore, but Watson is far away from other towns.
-About an hour away in this southeastern region is Broken Bow, where you can find some additional lodging like Hochatown Country Lodge and private cabins.
+About an hour away in this southeastern region is Broken Bow, where you can find some additional lodging like the New Hochatown Lodge and private cabins.
 Broken Bow Lake has great fishing, and it is one of the largest lakes in the state.

 The natural scenery around the lake is a quiet place for couples to enjoy an evening sunset.
 Planning your cabin getaway in this area also places you close to Beech Creek National Scenic and Botanical Area, which has 32 miles of trails and is great for a scenic drive.